Willybaker1988/snowflake_flyway/README.md

 ```

-# Running Development in Development Environment.
+# Developing in Development Environment.

 Once the environment is setup you can develop using flyway and flyway command line arguments.